hollasch/timeprint/README-vNext.md

 description of supported syntax, use `--help timeSyntax`.

 `--timeZone <zone>`, `-z<zone>`<br>
-The `--timeZone` argument takes a timezone string of the form used by the `_tzset()` function.
-If no timezone is specified, the system local time is used.
-The timezone can be set in the environment via the `TZ` environment variable.
-For a description of the time zone format, use `--help timeZone`.
+The --timeZone argument takes a timezone string of the form used by the TZ environment variable.
+If no timezone is specified, the value in the TZ environment variable is used.
+If the environment variable TZ is unset, the system local time is used.
+For a description of the time zone format, use `--help timeZone`.\n"

 If no output string is supplied, the format specified in the environment variable `TIMEFORMAT` is used.
 If this variable is not set, then the format